uswds/uswds-site/pages/patterns/create-a-profile/pronouns.md

       <div class="do-dont__content">
           <ul>
             <li>Do not make the field mandatory.
 While the information can be helpful, there are neutral options that can be used.</li>
             <li>Do not assume pronouns.
-If a user chooses not to answer, default to the use of they/them.</li>
+If a user chooses not to answer, use inclusive language like “they” or “you” instead of “he” or “she.”</li>
             <li>Do not overwhelm the user with options.
 Default to a text entry field to allow user-provided pronouns.</li>
           </ul>
       </div>